 In Dali, folks from the Bai ethnic group love to make rushan, or fan cheese.
 Fresh cow's milk is made into stringy cheese (basically mozzarella, but the locals didn't know that's what Italians call it), stretched into long, even sheets with long chopsticks, and wrapped around two long bamboo poles.
 It's then sun-dried, grilled, and seasoned with rose jam.

 PURPLE MUSHROOMS: DANGEROUS AND DELICIOUS

 During mushroom season (July and August), Huang Jingkun, executive chef at Colorful Yunnan in Beijing, receives boxes of precious, rare mushrooms foraged by villagers in the forests of Yunnan.
 One day, he told me he was going to cook a very special mushroom for lunch.
 It was greenish purple.
 He had to change the cutting board and knife after prepping the mushrooms because they are extremely poisonous raw and any cross-contamination would cause food poisoning.
-(Every year in Yunnan, roughly 200 folks are hospitalized and 20+ die from eating improperly cooked mushrooms.)
+(Every year in Yunnan, roughly 200 folks are hospitalized and at least 20 die from eating improperly cooked mushrooms.)
 He sautéed them with beautiful sweet green peppers and generous amount of garlic cloves and butter, and deglazed them with cognac and chicken stock.
 We ate it with a bowl of Yunnan short grain rice.
 It was heaven.